-The role and types of company director
+The role and duties of different types of company director

 In everyday speech we used several terms to describe directors.
 This article explains the law and practice of who does what, around the boardroom table.

 In everyday business use, the title “director” is often given to someone who is just in a position of management.
 Sometimes a title is mixed with other words as well, such as in “Associate Director”.

 There is a difference in law between someone who holds a directorship of a company, and someone who is simply called a director.
 Someone who is a director in law has very specific legal obligations regardless of what role he or she plays in the day to day running of the business.

 While we are leveling the playing field, we will also mention about chairmen (whether male or female).

 If a company has more than one director, then the body of directors must appoint one of their number as a chairman for each directors' meeting.